Emma Felbermayr: 2026

+Felbermayr returned for the 2026 season with Rodin Motorsport, alongside teammates Ella Lloyd and Ella Stevens, representing Audi.
+She also joined the Audi Driver Development Programme.
+In the season-opening Shanghai round, Felbermayr finished third in the sprint race, before winning the feature race to take the points lead.

 Personal life

 Felbermayr's family owns the Felbermayr construction and transport company, and is steeped in motorsport heritage.
-Her late grandfather Horst and father Horst Jr. have entered the 24 Hours of Le Mans multiple times, while her older brother Horst Felix currently competes in the Michelin Le Mans Cup.
+Her late grandfather Horst and father Horst Jr. have entered the 24 Hours of Le Mans multiple times, while her older brother Horst Felix currently competes in the European Le Mans Series.
+She is a fan of former Formula One driver Sebastian Vettel.

 Felbermayr is in a relationship with 2018 European Karting Champion Hannes Janker, ten years her senior.